Connect with us

 According to the firm’s vice chairman Erdem Arioglu, the deal to build the second phase of the 1,224-km standard gauge railway that will eventually connect Dar es Salaam to Mwanza, is “one of the biggest agreements signed by a single Turkish contractor abroad”.

 In February, Yapi Merkezi and Portugal’s Mota-Engil Africa were jointly awarded a Sh125 billion ($1.2 billion) contract to build phase one of the Tanzania standard gauge railway line from Dar es Salaam to Morogoro.
-Work on the section is on-going.
+Work on the section is ongoing.

 Tanzania State-run railway firm Reli Assets Holding Company said Yapi Merkezi fulfilled all the financial and technical requirements for the second phase of the project – which received 15 bids from international contractors.

-Yapi Merkezi, which is ranked 78th on the list of world’s largest contractors, is a key player in the mega infrastructure development sector and has already built railways and light-rail systems in Morocco, Tanzania, Senegal, Ethiopia and Algeria.
+Yapi Merkezi, which is ranked 78th on the list of the world’s largest contractors, is a key player in the mega infrastructure development sector and has already built railways and light-rail systems in Morocco, Tanzania, Senegal, Ethiopia and Algeria.

 The company will be in charge of design works, infrastructure erection, track laying, signalization, communication systems, spare parts provision, rail electrification and personnel training for the Tanzania SGR project.